Deyan-Parvanov/Deyan-Parvanov/README.md

 - 👋 Hi, I’m @Deyan-Parvanov
-- 👀 I’m interested in Python and JavaScript projects.
+- 👀 I’m interested in Python, JavaScript and PHP projects.
-- 🌱 I’m currently learning Python and JavaScript.
+- 🌱 I’m currently working as PHP Developer, but I am also interested in Python and JavaScript.
-- 💞️ I’m looking to collaborate on knowledge sharing sessions and Python and JavaScript projects for beginners.
+- 💞️ I’m looking to collaborate on knowledge sharing sessions related to PHP, Python and JavaScript projects.
 - 📫 How to reach me? - deyan.parvanov@gmail.com

 <!---